dusty-phillips/macabre/README.md

 - label aliases aren't supported yet (ie `fn foo(bar bas: Str)`)
 - const definitions aren't supported yet (module.constants)
 - type aliases aren't supported yet (module.type_aliases)
+- use statements aren't supported yet
 - bitstrings aren't supported yet (map to bytes)
 - No Result custom types yet
+- Shadowed variable names behave differently if used in closures
+  - made more complicated by the fact that the python code will likely have more closures
+  - solution might be to keep track of used names and use unique ones when they are shadowed
 - List custom type is missing `match_args`, other helpers
 - glance doesn't support comments
-- glance doesn't typecheck (e.g. `2.0 - 1.5` compiles successfully, but should be `2.0 -.
+- glance doesn't typecheck (e.g. `2.0 - 1.5` compiles successfully, but should
+  be `2.0 -.
 1.5`)
 - Not doing anything to avoid collision between gleam identifiers with python keywords
 - not currently generating python type hints (e.g. function arguments and return types), but gleam gives us that info so may as well use it
 - haven't really tested with nesting of expressions
 - need to print out nice errors when glance fails to parse
 - no concept of a "project", gleam.toml, downloading dependencies